madnuttah/madnuttah/README.md

 **I am madnuttah**

-- 💚 I am a Windows/Linux Sysadmin and C# developer
+- 💚 I am a Windows/Linux Sysadmin and developer

 What am I doing